Undergraduate and Post-Baccalaureate Volunteer Research Assistants

-[WINTER/ SPRING 2025] The Shackman Lab is currently taking RA applications!
+[WINTER/ SPRING 2025] The Shackman Lab is NOT currently taking RA applications!

 Your first semester in lab will give us a chance to get a sense for your research/career interests and will be an excellent opportunity for you to be actively engaged in our scientific discussions!
 Throughout your time in lab, the staff will schedule semester-ly check-ins to mutually share feedback, discuss lab progress, and determine next steps to meet your research goals.